 This program explores the inner workings of Earth's climate system.
 Follow a trail of energy that flows from the Sun into the interlocking systems that shape our climate: the atmosphere, oceans, and the biosphere.
-Audiences will ride along on swirling ocean and wind currents, dive into the heart of a monster hurricane, come face-to-face with sharks and gigantic whales, and fly into roiling volcanoes.
 Curriculum Standards Addressed: 4-ESS1, 4-ESS2